Skip to main content

 • “The audio design complements the visual tone with a chilled-out jazz-electronic soundtrack that enhances the atmosphere without overwhelming it.”

-• “If there is any… there are a couple (like 4 or 5) of extremely annoying 'music' pieces, with only one being actually decent, but since you’re listening to it over and over again, you are probably better off by just disabling it.”
+• “If there is any… there are a couple (like 4 or 5) of extremely annoying music pieces, with only one being actually decent.
+Since you hear it repeatedly, you are probably better off disabling it.”

 • replayability